General Terms and Conditions

 (a) Promptly provide all information, directions, assistance and co-operation reasonably required by The Zone for the provision of the Services; and

-(b) Pay the Consultancy Fees, License Fees (if any) and Reimbursable Expenses by their due date (as specified on the relevant invoice) and in accordance with the terms of this Consultancy Agreement.
+(b) Pay the Consultancy Fees, Licence Fees (if any) and Reimbursable Expenses by their due date (as specified on the relevant invoice) and in accordance with the terms of this Consultancy Agreement.

 5. Payment Terms

-5.2 If payment is more than 5 Working Days overdue, The Zone may suspend provision of the Services and charge interest at the rate of the Bank of New Zealand current overdraft rate plus 5% on all overdue amounts.
+5.2 If payment is more than 5 Working Days overdue, The Zone may suspend provision of the Services and charge interest at the rate of ASB’s current overdraft rate plus 5% on all overdue amounts.

-5.3 Unless otherwise agreed in the Consultancy Agreement, all fees and Reimbursable Expenses payable by the Client are exclusive of all taxes, including GST and VAT (if applicable).
+5.3 Unless otherwise agreed in the Consultancy Agreement, all fees and Reimbursable Expenses payable by the Client are exclusive of all taxes, including GST and VAT, or other related taxes (if applicable).

 6. Cancelation Fees